 More Than 750,000 Could Lose Food Stamps Under Trump Administration Proposal

-Three quarters of a million people would likely lose their food stamps later this year under a new proposal by the Trump administration.
+Three-quarters of a million people would likely lose their food stamps later this year under a new proposal by the Trump administration.
 The goal is to encourage able-bodied adults to go to work and get off government aid.
 But opponents predict people would go hungry instead, if the rule goes into effect.

 A public comment period, which ends Tuesday, has so far drawn more than 28,000 comments overwhelmingly against the proposed rule.

-Those affected by the proposed changes to the Supplemental Nutrition Assistance Program benefits are known as Able-Bodied Adults Without Dependents.
+Those affected by the proposed changes to the Supplemental Nutrition Assistance Program benefits are known as able-bodied adults without dependents, or ABAWDs.
 There were close to 4 million adults in this category receiving food stamps in 2016.
 About three-quarters of them did not work, according to the U.S. Department of Agriculture.

-Agriculture Secretary Sonny Perdue says the administration thinks these people should be able to get jobs, especially now that the nation's unemployment rate is the lowest it's been in years.
+Agriculture Secretary Sonny Perdue says the administration thinks these people should be able to get jobs, especially now that the nation's unemployment rate is the lowest it has been in years.

 "We believe the purpose of our welfare system should help people to become independent rather than permanent dependency," he recently told the House Agriculture Committee.
 "We think we are helping people to, again, move into the dignity of work and the respect of providing for their families."

-To do that, the administration would stop food stamps after three months for ABAWDS who don't work, volunteer or get job training for at least 20 hours a week.
+To do that, the administration would stop food stamps after three months for ABAWDs who don't work, volunteer or get job training for at least 20 hours a week.
 That's already the law, but many states waive that requirement in high unemployment areas.
 The Trump administration would make those waivers much more difficult to come by.

 It's part of a broader effort by the administration to impose tighter work requirements on recipients of government aid, such as housing vouchers and Medicaid.
 A federal judge last week blocked two states, Arkansas and Kentucky, from implementing the Medicaid work rule, calling it "arbitrary and capricious."